cadriel/dotfiles_old/README.md

 Note that the script is setup to run the homebrew installation first to avoid dependency issues with your other installers.

 `~/.dotfiles/script/install`, will install any dependencies you've defined in the `<topic>/install.sh` files.

-This includes setting up any osx defaults in the `~/.dotfiles/osx/install.sh` script.
+#### MacOs Defaults
+Install scripts for MacOs are split into two.
+Global parameters we'd want on all macs are inside the install.sh script, however any machine specific paremeters are found within other scripts in the same folder.
+These should be run manually for each machine.

 ## Components